Deniable Encryption in a Quantum World: A Perfectly Unexplainable Encryption Scheme

 \begin{theorem} The scheme of Construction \ref{cons: unexplainable scheme} is a CPA-secure perfectly unexplainable encryption scheme (as in Definition \ref{def: perfect unexp}) in the quantum random oracle model (QROM), assuming the quantum hardness of LWE. \end{theorem} The rest of Section \ref{sec: unexp scheme} is dedicated to proving Theorem \ref{thm: 2}.
 For simplicity, we focus on the uniform version of Definition \ref{def: perfect unexp}.
 However, our construction also similarly satisfies the \emph{non-uniform} version, assuming the hardness of LWE against \emph{non-uniform} quantum adversaries.

-CPA security is proven analogously to the proof for Construction \ref{cons: our scheme}.
-Thus, we focus on perfect unexplainability.
+CPA security is straightforward, and we show this in Section~\ref{sec:cpa}.
+From there on, we focus on showing perfect unexplainability.
 In Section \ref{sec: comp oracles}, we introduce Zhandry's compressed oracle technique.
 In Section \ref{sec: xor technical}, we prove technical results about the structure of strategies guessing the xor of two query outputs.
 In Section \ref{sec: the structure of strategies}, we specialize these results to the concrete setting of guessing ``equations''.
 In \ref{sec: extracting a claw}, we show how this structure can be used to extract a claw.